 Why you should move to Banff

 Those with a very active lifestyle and the nature-lovers should definitely consider Banff.
 When looking for Banff homes for sale, consider the proximity to the slopes if you’re an avid skier and think of a few things.
 About 45% of dwellings in Banff are small apartment buildings.
 There have been several periods of real estate boom in Banff — the construction of new housing took place over several decades.
 The city offers a range of different unit sizes, which range from studios to units with four bedrooms and more.
 About 55% of the city’s population rent their homes and 45% are owners.

 Banff National Park lies within the Rocky Mountains and is located in the province of Alberta.
-If you want a place which makes you doubt what you see before you, this is the place to be.
-Looking out onto crystal clear waters, snow capped mountains and glaciers will make you think you’ve stepped into an oil painting.
-Lying in the centre of the park is Lake Louise, which visitors can take a walk around and enjoy a picnic as they look out onto the blue waters.
+If you want a place that makes you doubt what you see before you, this is the place to be.
+Looking out onto crystal clear waters, snow-capped mountains and glaciers will make you think you’ve stepped into an oil painting.
+Lying in the center of the park is Lake Louise, which visitors can take a walk around and enjoy a picnic as they look out onto the blue waters.

 Only two hours away from the city of Vancouver lies the ski resort of Whistler.
 Whistler is famous in the winter sports world and is a place popular with those who love to be in the snow.
 After being one of the main locations of the 2010 Winter Olympics, this village has gained international attention and is now even popular in the summer months.
 When skiing isn’t as much of an option, many still visit to come mountain biking and play golf in the village.

-In the same way old Quebec celebrates their history, old Montreal does the same thing.
-Full of historical buildings, cobbled streets and stunning architecture: this part of the city welcomes visitors from all over to come and learn more about the history of this part of Canada.
-It is certainly an ideal place to come if you have an interest in history and culture.
+In the same way old Quebec celebrates its history, old Montreal does the same thing.
+Full of historical buildings, cobbled streets, and stunning architecture: this part of the city welcomes visitors from all over to come and learn more about the history of this part of Canada.
+It is certainly an ideal place to call home if you have an interest in history and culture.